 1. First, attach the bar code to the Right side of your helmet, I find forward along the chin bar is best.

 Again please ask your parking lot neighbors to show you how it’s done.
 Bike graphics with formal number plates, while very cool, are NOT required for NCHSA races.
+The guys ar CorMoto can fix you up with any graphics needs.

 Race Day – Getting Ready: So you are signed up, bar code but you still have an hour before your race.
 Now what?
 I would recommend a couple of activities.
 First, do your final gear/bike check.